 Brushing your mouth as you wake up and before sleeping does not guarantee that you are already giving the attention that your mouth needs.
 Even if you have a regular oral hygiene routine, this can still give you gaps.
-If you are familiar with the proper brushing technique and you have the right tools then you can rest assured that your oral health is good.
+If you are familiar with the proper brushing technique and you have the right tools like the Basic Concepts Tongue Scraper With Travel Case (2 Pack), then you can rest assured that your oral health is good.
 This will give you a more thorough clean.
 Here are some more dental hygiene tips that will help you upgrade your dental routine to the next level:

 Yes, you can brush regularly.
 However, brushing alone might not sometimes make your teeth stay clean.
 Dr. Marlene Teo, a practicing periodontist at drmarleneteo.com, recommends for you to brush your teeth for at least two minutes twice a day.